This deadlift puts more load on one leg, helping balance your glutes and hamstrings.

 Inhale when lowering your upper body, and exhale when rising.

-1. Open your chest and avoid looking down too much to prevent your back from bending.
+1. Keep your chest open and avoid looking down too much to prevent your back from bending.

 2. If you feel pain in your knees, reduce the range of motion or stop immediately.